Job Prospects... At a glance

 VRB-recognised qualifications are offered at the University of Auckland, Massey University and Lincoln University.

-For personal property valuers, training is available through the Appraisers International Society.
+For valuers of personal property, training is available through recognised international appraiser organisations such as the International Society of Appraisers (ISA).
 Note these qualifications are not recognised by the NZQA.

 In recent years around 150 students have completed a bachelor’s degree in the broader category ‘Other Management & Commerce’.